skupperproject/skupper/doc/tls/README.md

 #### Link Sites

-At this point the public site should have a working RouterAccess and the private site should have TLS credentials that will allow it to authenticate.
+At this point the public site should have a working RouterAccess and the private site should have TLS credentials (client side) that will allow it to be authenticated by the public site (server side) and vice-versa.
 The private site needs a Link resource to complete the connection.

 The Link document needs to be populated with `tlsCredentials: public-link-tls`